tabithahsia/Greys-Anatomy-Calculator/README.md

 # Greys-Anatomy-Calculator
-Calculate how many hours you've spent on Grey's Anatomy and how many hours are left
+Calculate how much time you've spent on Grey's Anatomy and how much time is left